Manuperezro/YogaCourses-MSP4/README.md

      - To be able to contact the organization.
      - Purchase with ease and confidence
      - To view and edit my shopping basket
-     - Have a page with my information given such as name, address, email etc
+     - Have a page with my information given such as username, email, avatar.

   - #### Frequent Users Goals:
      - To see if there is any new Update or New course in the app.